LOUDO56/PyMacroRecord/README.md

 - <a href="https://github.com/SqlWaldorf">SqlWaldorf</a> for the Dutch translation.
 - <a href="https://github.com/jorge-sepulveda">jorge-sepulveda</a> for the Spanish translation.
 - <a href="https://github.com/expp121">expp121</a> for the Bulgarian translation
-- <a href="https://github.com/LOUDO56/PyMacroRecord/issues?q=is%3Apr+author%3ADvaMishkiLapa">DvaMishkiLapa</a> for the Russian translation.
+- <a href="https://github.com/DvaMishkiLapa">DvaMishkiLapa</a> for the Russian translation.
+- <a href="https://github.com/sjw1980">sjw1980</a> for the Korean translation.
+- <a href="https://github.com/Mineeagle">Mineeagle</a> for the Esperanto translation.